deerob4/teaching-resources/task1/readme.md

 Task 1 - Inputting and Outputting Data
 ======================================
-Create an application that allows the user to record information about their favourite films, and then relay this information back to them.
+Create a program that allows the user to record information about their favourite films, and then relay this information back to them.
 They should be able to input the following:

 * Title
 * Genre